-George Loomis: American Writer, Director and Actor
+George Loomis: American Writer,

 George Loomis is an American actor and filmmaker raised in Moscow, Russia, and born in Manhattan, where he gained a BA in film from New York University and starred as a child actor on ABC’s Loving.
 He won Best Film at the 2019 Santa Fe Film Festival for his debut feature, dramatic thriller Unthinkable from Unified Pictures.
 Unthinkable had its International Premiere in the Cannes Film Festival.
 George starred in the national stage sensation Point Break LIVE! for three years in Hollywood, while appearing in Target and United Airlines commercials, films like Broken Vows, and TV shows The Doctors, Kroll Show, and Making a Scene with James Franco.
 Before writing and directing, he held positions at MTV News and MTV Networks.
 He has a deal with an international production company for his next feature.
 He is developing other films under his own production banner, Persona Pictures, including adaptations from The New York Times bestselling author, Mark Mathabane, of Kaffir Boy fame.
 (Taken from IMDB by Steven Nash)